Noemata/XamlBenchmark/README.md

 ## (  WPF  ) Elapsed: 16470 ms, Passes: 1200
 ## ( WinUI ) Elapsed: 32407 ms, Passes: 1200

 A higher elapsed time results in a slower UI rendering interval.
-WinUI is roughly 2 times slower than WPF and UWP.
+WinUI is roughly 3 times slower than UWP and slightly less than 2 times slower when compared to WPF.
 Release build memory utilization for the benchmark maps out as follows: WPF ~91MB, UWP ~37MB, WinUI 700+MB.
 Because WinUI is still unfinished, we can expect major improvements in its memory footprint.
 At the moment WinUI 0.5 also leaks, so unrecoverable memory loss is taking place.

 ## License same as original